Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

   When using a password, it's not used as is, but it's derived to create a HMAC key using the function `PBKDF_A` (this operation is done on the client side to not leak the master password).
   The new secret will be provided as is to the server (like a password).

-  For the FIDO2 case the included challenge is used as is since the private key is not shared with the server.
+  When using FIDO2, the included challenge is used as is for the HMAC key since the private key is not shared with the server.

 - An asymmetric key pair (`AUTH_MEDIUM_PUB_KEY`, `AUTH_MEDIUM_PRIV_KEY`)

-  They're generated using a cryptographic secure pseudo-random number generator (CSPRNG).
+  When using a password, the asymmetric key pair is generated using a cryptographic secure pseudo-random number generator (CSPRNG).

-  > This step is not needed when using a fido2 device since it provides the asymmetric keys securely.
+  When using FIDO2, it already provides the asymmetric keys securely so they are used as is.

-- A symmetric key used to encrypt `AUTH_MEDIUM_PRIV_KEY` (`AUTH_MEDIUM_SYM_KEY`) alongside its parameters used to generate it `AUTH_MEDIUM_SYM_KEY_PARAMS`.
+- A symmetric key (`AUTH_MEDIUM_SYM_KEY`) used to encrypt `AUTH_MEDIUM_PRIV_KEY` alongside the parameters used to generate it `AUTH_MEDIUM_SYM_KEY_PARAMS`.

   When using a password, it's generated from the function `PBKDF_B`

-  For FIDO2, we can bypass that step since we do not share `AUTH_MEDIUM_PRIV_KEY` since it's stored on the device.
+ For FIDO2, the symmetric key is not needed because `AUTH_MEDIUM_PRIV_KEY` is not shared since it's stored on the device.

-- A randomly generated symmetric key `ACCOUNT_MANIFEST_SYM_KEY`, it will be used to encrypt the account manifest.
+- A randomly generated symmetric key `ACCOUNT_MANIFEST_SYM_KEY` used to encrypt the account manifest.

-- Generate the account manifest `ACCOUNT_MANIFEST`,
+- Generate the account manifest `ACCOUNT_MANIFEST` to store:

-  the manifest will store:

   - The list of authentication public keys
   - The list of keys used to encrypt the devices (the list is empty at the beginning)